06 Jun How to Connect AdvancEd Accreditation with Improvement Planning

 First, create a Core Leadership Team.

-It’s not just one person leading the process, but a collaboration of teacher leaders, department heads, support services, media specialists, literacy coaches, and more.
+It’s not just one person leading the school improvement and school accreditation process, but a collaboration of teacher leaders, department heads, support services, media specialists, literacy coaches, and more.
 Anahi’s team consists of 15 individuals who met monthly.
 One of the best things about leading change with a team?
 They can offer authentic feedback.
 Providing teachers with a voice early on is key to measuring the process.

 With the Core Leadership Team in place…